karthikindia/spreed-bigbluebutton/README.md

 Of course, remove the original spreed

-`clone git@github.com:ramezrafla/spreed-bigbluebutton.git spreed --branch stable18-bbb`
+`git clone git@github.com:ramezrafla/spreed-bigbluebutton.git spreed --branch stable18-bbb`

 Notes:
 - We included the build dir in this repo.
 In the future we will add releases (help wanted) or push in the Apps store